 After we went through this stuff in the basement, we went upstairs and I offered him a beer.
 Ever know a Kraut that didn’t want a beer?

-We had one beer, then another and another.
+We had one beer, then another, and another.
 You know what I mean?
-Pretty soon we were both shot.
+Pretty soon we were both shots.

 Then, he starts tellin’ me this crazy story.
 He said he was a Jew and he escaped from Germany at the start of the war.
 He was a scientist over there, a ‘polymer chemist’ he called himself.
 Then, he says the stuff that he gave me was a top-secret, experimental material that he’d been working on for Hitler in the old country.
 When he left, he took it and the old formulas, with him.

 He said this stuff had what he called a ‘memory’.
 He said it could actually learn and remember?”

 “Well, he said that it could remember what it had done before and do it better and better each time it did it again.
 Like, he said, if you made car springs out of it, the more you rode, the better they would work and after a while, the car would ride with no bumps at all, perfectly smooth, all the time.
 It would learn how to take all the bumps perfectly.